athrva98/polyinfer/README.md

 pip install -e ".[nvidia]"      # Or any of the extras above
 ```

-**No manual CUDA/cuDNN/TensorRT installation required.** All dependencies are automatically downloaded and configured.
+**No manual CUDA/cuDNN installation required.** Dependencies are automatically downloaded and configured.
 Works on Windows, Linux, and WSL2.

 ## Quick Start